30h Th, 6h Pr, 30h Proj.

 Assessment methods and criteria

-Oral exam and 1 group assignment (in several smaller parts).
+Oral exam and group assignments.
 The assignments count towards 40% of the final mark, while the exam counts towards 60% of the final mark.
-Students who do not submit the project will receive an absence mark for the corresponding exam session.
+Students who do not submit half of the projects will receive an absence mark for the corresponding exam session.
 There is no guaranteed support for projects to be resubmitted for the resit session.